Our Lady of Peñafrancia: Devotion to the Divino Rostro

 The celebration begins with the Feast of the Nativity of Mary on September 8, which is marked by Masses in the image’s former shrine of the Metropolitan Cathedral.

-The feast day of the Divino Rostro (Holy Face), kept locally on the second Friday of September, is the first highlight of the celebrations.
+The feast of the Divino Rostro (Holy Face), kept locally on the second Friday of September, is the first highlight of the celebrations.
 The festival begins with a novena to the Divino Rostro, first venerated in Naga in 1882 after a cholera outbreak.
 According to legend, the epidemic subsided after the Divino Rostro – a painting of Saint Veronica holding her veil with an imprint of Jesus’ Face – was placed on the cathedral altar.

-The Divino Rostro icon is brought in procession from the Peñafrancia Basilica to the old Peñafrancia Shrine, where it stays for the novena with a usual focus on the sick.
+The Divino Rostro icon is brought in procession from the Peñafrancia Basilica to the old Peñafrancia Shrine, where it stays for the novena with the usual focus on the sick.
 Generally, the first devotees begin celebrations, singing the "Hymn to the Divino Rostro" at the end of services.

 Traslación

 The second Friday of September marks the feast day of the Divino Rostro, following the novena at the shrine.
-During the Traslacion procession, the images of Our Lady of Peñafrancia and the Divino Rostro are brought by barefooted male voyages from the basilica through the main streets of the city to the cathedral.
-This procession, which usually lasts four hours, welcomes thousands of devotees from all over Bicol and other parts of the country.
-The devotion started in 1710 when Miguel Robles de Covarrubias had an image carved, a chapel built and processions held in honor of the miraculous image of Our Lady of Peñafrancia to honor the many favours he is said to have received through the help of the Virgin, especially about his health.
+During the Traslación, the images of Our Lady of Peñafrancia and the Divino Rostro are brought by barefooted male voyadores from the basilica through the main streets of the city to the cathedral.
+This procession, which usually lasts four hours, sees thousands of devotees from all over Bicol and other parts of the country.

-The image of the Our Lady of Peñafrancia is transferred at dawn from Peñafrancia Basilica to her old home for the Traslación in the afternoon.
-After the procession, a community and thanksgiving Mass celebrates the feast of the Divino Rostro.
-Bishops and delegates from other dioceses in the country then attend a Pontifical Mass, concelebrated by the Archbishop of Cáceres outside the shrine.
+The image of the Our Lady of Peñafrancia is processed at dawn from Peñafrancia Basilica to her old home for the Traslación in the afternoon.
+After the procession is a pontifical Mass concelebrated by the Archbishop of Cáceres, bishops, and clergy from dioceses nationwide.

 The Traslación begins after the noon Mass with the procession of students, delegates from other regions, teachers, government officials, and other professionals while the images are being prepared.
-At around three o'clock in the afternoon, the Divino Rostro icon leaves the shrine and heads to Naga Cathedral.
-After a recital of the Rosary, the image of Our Lady of Peñafrancia follows, more slowly than the Divino Rostro.
+At around three o'clock in the afternoon, the Divino Rostro icon leaves the shrine for Naga Cathedral.
+Following the recitation of the Rosary, the image of Our Lady of Peñafrancia follows, more slowly than the Divino Rostro.
 After two or three hours, the Divino Rostro icon arrives at the cathedral, and after an hour, the image of Our Lady enters via the Porta Mariae (Gate of Mary).
-A Solemn Pontifical Mass on the first day of the novena is celebrated after the procession at the Quadricentennial Arch at the cathedral grounds, in the conclusion of the Mass, the two images are transferred inside of the cathedral to begin the novena for Our Lady as the people sing the hymn, Resuene Vibrante.
+A Solemn Pontifical Mass on the first day of the novena is celebrated after the procession at the Quadricentennial Arch at the cathedral grounds, in the conclusion of the Mass, the two images are brought onto the cathedral to begin the novena to Our Lady of Peñafrancia as the people sing the hymn, Resuene Vibrante.